Fork me on GitHub

 Teleport supports creating clusters of servers located behind firewalls without any open listening TCP ports.
 This works by creating reverse SSH tunnels from behind-firewall environments into a Teleport Proxy Service you have access to.

-Assuming the Teleport Proxy Server called work is configured with a few Trusted Clusters, a user may use the tsh clusters command to see a list of all Trusted Clusters on the server:
+Assuming the Teleport Proxy Server called work is configured with a few trusted clusters, you can use the tsh clusters command to see a list of all the trusted clusters on the server:

 tsh --proxy=work clusters